 Our existing stockholders who participate in an offering below NAV per share or who buy additional shares in the secondary market at the same or lower price as we obtain in the offering (after expenses and commissions) will experience the same types of NAV dilution as the nonparticipating stockholders, albeit at a lower level, to the extent they purchase less than the same percentage of the discounted offering as their interest in our shares immediately prior to the offering.
 The level of NAV dilution to such stockholders will decrease as the number of shares such stockholders purchase increases.
 Existing stockholders who buy more than their proportionate percentage will experience NAV dilution but will, in contrast to existing stockholders who purchase less than their proportionate share of the offering, experience an increase (often called accretion) in NAV per share over their investment per share and will also experience a disproportionately greater increase in their participation in our earnings and assets and their voting power than our increase in assets, potential earning power and voting interests due to the offering.
 The level of accretion will increase as the excess number of shares purchased by such stockholder increases.
-Even a stockholder who over-participates will, however, be subject to the risk that we may make additional discounted offerings in which such stockholder does not participate, in which case such a stockholder will experience NAV dilution as described above in such subsequent offerings.
-These stockholders may also experience a decline in the market price of their shares, which often reflects to some degree announced or potential decreases in NAV per share.
+Even a stockholder who over-participates will, however, be subject to the risk that we may make additional discounted offerings in which such stockholder does not participate, in which case such a stockholder will experience a decline in the market price of their shares, which often reflects to some degree announced or potential decreases in NAV per share.
 This decrease could be more pronounced as the size of the offering and the level of discount to NAV increases.

-The following chart illustrates the level of dilution and accretion in the hypothetical 20% discount offering from the prior chart (Example 3) for a stockholder that acquires shares equal to (1) 50% of its proportionate share of the offering (i.e., 1,000 shares, which is 0.5% of an offering of 200,000 shares rather than its 1.0% proportionate share) and (2) 150% of such percentage (i.e., 3,000 shares, which is 1.5% of an offering of 200,000 shares rather than its 1.0% proportionate share).
+The following chart illustrates the level of dilution and accretion in the hypothetical 20% discount offering from the prior chart (Example 3) for a stockholder that acquires shares equal to (1) 50% of its proportionate share of the offering (i.e., 1,000 shares, which is 0.5% of an offering of 200,000 shares rather than its 1.0% proportionate share) and (2) 150% of such percentage (i.e., 3,000 shares, which is 1.5% of an offering of 200,000 shares rather than its 1.0% proportionate share) and (2) 150% of such percentage (i.e., 3,000 shares, which is 1.5% of an offering of 200,000 shares rather than its 1.0% proportionate share).
 The prospectus supplement pursuant to which any discounted offering is made will include a chart for this example based on the actual number of shares in such offering and the actual discount from the most recently determined NAV per share.

-509 % 150 % Particip ation Particip ation Pri or to Sale Fo ollowing Fe ollowing Be low NAV Sale % Change Sale % Change Offering Price Price per Share to Public(1) \$ 8.42 \$ 8.42 Net Proceeds per Share to Issuer \$ 8.00 \$ 8.00 Increase in Shares and Decrease to NAV Total Shares Outstanding 1,000,000 1 ,200,000 20.00% 1 ,200,000 20.00% NAV per Share \$ 10.00 \$ 9.67 (3.33)% \$ 9.67 (3.33)% Dilution/Accretion to Participating Stockholder A Share Dilution/Accretion Shares Held by Stockholder A 10,000 11,000 10.00% 13,000 30.00% Percentage Outstanding Held by Stockholder A 1.00% 0.92% (8.33)% 1.08% 8.33% NAV Dilution/Accretion Total NAV Held by Stockholder A \$ 100,000 \$ 106,333 6.33% \$ 125,667 25.67% Total Investment by Stockholder A (Assumed to be \$10.00 per Share on Shares Held Prior to Sale) \$ 108,420 \$ 125,260 Total Dilution/Accretion to Stockholder A (Total NAV Less Total Investment) \$ (2,087) \$ 407
+509 Particip - % pation Prior to Sale Below NAV Following Sale % Change Following Sale % Change Offering Price Price per Share to Public(1) - \$ 8.42 \$ 8.42 - Net Proceeds per Share to Issuer \$ 8.00 \$ 8.00 Increase in Shares and Decrease to NAV Total Shares Outstanding 1,000,000 1 ,200,000 20.00% 1 ,200,000 20.00% NAV per Share \$ 10.00 \$ 9.67 (3.33)% \$ 9.67 (3.33)% Dilution/Accretion to Participating Stockholder A Share Dilution/Accretion Shares Held by Stockholder A 10,000 11,000 10.00% 13,000 30.00% Percentage Outstanding Held by Stockholder A 1.00% 0.92% (8.33)% 1.08% 8.33% NAV Dilution/Accretion Total NAV Held by Stockholder A \$ 100,000 \$ 106,333 6.33% \$ 125,667 25.67% Total Investment by Stockholder A (Assumed to be \$10.00 per Share on Shares Held Prior to Sale) \$ 108,420 \$ 125,260 Total Dilution/Accretion to Stockholder A (Total NAV Less Total Investment) - \$ (2,087) - \$ 407 -